 This growth accompanies investment in infrastructure throughout the region though challenges remain to eliminate bottle necks in transportation.
 A new marine terminal facility along the Texas Gulf Coast to export U.S. crude, condensate and refined petroleum products has been approved by the Port of Corpus Christi Commission.

-For Q2 Technologies, there have been many opportunities to help midstream clients treat cargo vessels, oil before being sent in pipelines and in terminals.
-We will be delighted to help remove hydrogen sulfide from oil in different applications and get more for your barrel.
+For Q2 Technologies®, there have been many opportunities to help midstream clients treat cargo vessels, oil before being sent in pipelines and in terminals.
+Contact us, we will be delighted to help remove hydrogen sulfide from oil in different applications and get more for your barrel.

 Q2 Technologies will be sponsoring the registration process of the 2017 Midstream Texas